top of page

 OUR HISTORY

 Zion Evangelical Lutheran Church has a rich history dating back over 100 years.
 Zion is the oldest congregation of the Florida/Georgia District in the Lutheran Church Missouri Synod (LCMS).
-We are a confessional and liturgical congregation that values traditional worship and biblical teaching.
+We are a Confessional, Liturgical congregation that values traditional worship and biblical teaching.
 Our church has grown over the years, and we give all thanks and praise to God.

 OUR STORY